apache/datasketches-website/docs/Quantiles/SketchingQuantilesAndRanksTutorial.md

-## These inequality functions maintain the 1:1 functional relationship
+## These inequality functions maintain the 1:1 functional relationship, approximately.

 ### The *exclusive* search for q(r) is the inverse of the *exclusive* search for r(q).